 Oat Pancakes Recipe

-Delicious, sweet and tender oat pancakes whose batter is made up in seconds.
-These pancakes are slightly sweet, tender and cook up fast.
+Delicious, sweet, and tender oat pancakes whose batter is made up in seconds.
+These pancakes are slightly sweet and cook up fast.

 Oat Pancakes

 Normally, I would use oat flour to make pancakes.
-But in my experience, oat flower can leave pancakes with a texture that can seem “uncooked” for some people.
+But in my experience, oat flour can sometimes leave pancakes with a texture that can seem “uncooked” to some people.
+You have to get the ratios just right to avoid that.

 Banana Oat Pancakes